a blog from CenturyLink

 Password managers can also help you create strong passwords that are unique and difficult for hackers to guess.
 The best passwords are at least 8 characters and include a mix of uppercase and lowercase letters, numbers, and special characters.
 The tougher the password, the longer it will take a cybercriminal to compromise it.

-Keep your passwords secure
+Keep your passwords secure with a password manager

 Person keeping their credit card information secure